SWosnik/FLTK1.5helloWorld/readme.md

 # FLTK1.5 helloWorld
-Build the “hello world” example from FLTK 1.5 under Windows (10) or Debian 12 with cmake.
+Build the "hello world"� example from FLTK 1.5 under Windows (10) or Debian 12 with cmake.

 ## Windows
 Prerequisites: